 Social Security is the most significant public program for retirement security in the United States.
 Ninety percent of Americans who are 65 and older receive benefits from the program, which provides an average of nearly 40 percent of their income.
-Social Security provides at least 90 percent of income for one in four seniors.
+Social Security provides at least 90 percent of their income for one in four seniors.

 |Questions to consider:

 Since the program began, the payroll tax rate has risen over time.
 However, Social Security’s trust funds have been drawn down and used mainly as a buffer against short-term fluctuations in income and expenses.
-In 1983, Congress adopted changes which included gradually increasing the tax rate to its current level of 6.2 percent of wages paid by the employer and the employee beginning in 1990.
+In 1983, Congress adopted changes that included gradually increasing the tax rate to its current level of 6.2 percent of wages paid by the employer and the employee beginning in 1990.
 The income exceeded outgo, so the trust funds could grow to pay off higher costs later.
 The Social Security Trustees Report is issued annually and contains 75-year financial projections of the expected income, benefit payments, and expenses.
 With these changes, it was expected that the system would be solvent for 75 years (through 2058), but larger benefit disbursements and lower payroll taxes have led Social Security’s trustees in their latest report to estimate that the trust fund reserves may be depleted around 2035.
 This does not mean that Social Security is “going broke.”
-After 2035, existing payroll taxes would still support payment of 80 percent of scheduled benefits, declining to about 75 percent over time, if changes aren’t implemented.
+After 2035, existing payroll taxes would still support payment of 79 percent of scheduled benefits, declining to about 73 percent over time, if changes aren’t implemented.

 Various proposals have been made that would affect Social Security’s financing and benefits.
 The sooner a solution is implemented to ensure the sustainable solvency of Social Security, the less disruptive the required solution will need to be.
 It will be relatively easier to come up with solutions now that can be phased in, and a solution would enable beneficiaries to plan ahead better.
 Yet, thus far, Social Security has not received the focus during recent federal electoral campaigns that its importance warrants, especially in light of the need to act in the near term to address Social Security’s long-term financial sustainability.